Key Contacts

 • What is Genitourinary Medicine?

-Genitourinary medicine (GUM) involves the investigation and treatment of STIs, the diagnosis and management of both HIV and HIV associated conditions, and sexual health promotion and education to all groups.
-The core GU service is usually provided in integrated sexual health clinics where contraception is also delivered.
+• Genitourinary medicine (GUM) involves the investigation and treatment of STIs, the diagnosis and management of both HIV and HIV-associated conditions, and sexual health promotion and education to the population.
+The core GU service is usually provided in integrated sexual health clinics where routine and complex contraception is also delivered.

-GUM is increasingly community-based whilst HIV care is usually delivered from acute settings.
+GUM is increasingly community-based whilst HIV care is usually delivered from acute hospital settings.

 • Why choose Genitourinary Medicine?